ExaWorks/job-api-spec/specification.md

 ```

 Returns the name of this executor.
 The name should be something simple
-but sufficiently informative, such as  "SLURM", "PBS",  "Condor", or
+but sufficiently informative, such as  "SLURM," "PBS,"  "Condor," or
-"AWS".
+"AWS."

 <a name="jobexecutor-getversion"></a>